-The muffler is mounted inside the generator set and has a flange to which the tailpipe adapter (available from Onan generator sets by Cummins) is bolted.
+The muffler is mounted inside the generator set and has a flange to which the tailpipe adapter (available from Cummins Onan) is bolted.

 There are side and rear openings for tailpipe connections.
 Use the appropriate straight or elbowed adapter.

 Flexible pipe is not gas tight or durable and can cause exhaust gas leaks.
 Do not use flexible pipe for tailpipe.